cgomesu/website/_posts/2020-11-24-Mesh-networking-openwrt-batman.md

 Remove the connection that gave your device temporary access to the Internet.
 Then, **reboot** (type `reboot` in the terminal) and restart the SSH session with your laptop/PC still connected to the device via cable.

-If you're using the **TP-Link WR1043ND v1.x** in your mesh project, you'll need to enable the `nohwcrypt` parameter of the `ath9k` module to use the mesh with encryption.
-To enable `nohwcrypt`, edit `/etc/modules.d/ath9k` and add `nohwcrypt=1` to it (if there's already something in the file, use whitespaces to separate parameters), save the file, and **reboot**.
-Then, check if `nohwcrypt` is now enabled with `cat /sys/module/ath9k/parameters/nohwcrypt`.
-If it is enabled, the output will be `1`; otherwise, it will be `0`.
-(If your device also has **`ath9k`** and you experience connectivity issues when using encryption with the mesh network, then you might want to try this solution as well.)
+If you're using the **TP-Link WR1043ND v1.x** in your mesh project, take a look at my previous note about the [ath9k module](#ath9k-modules) in the [hardware section](#hardware).
+In brief, if you have issues running the mesh with encryption, then you have to enable the `nohwcrypt` parameter of the `ath9k` module.
 {: .notice .notice--warning }

 ## Mesh node basic config